Curved Page Divider

 Agencies rely on your complete honesty and transparency when applying to become a foster parent.
 Reports of child abuse and neglect should be disclosed to your team, even if unfounded.
 It is not because we want to be nosey but because we want to ensure that you are fully capable of caring for a child who has endured trauma while also caring for yourself and others in the home.

 We will need to know if you have been certified as a foster parent by another agency.
-We would then speak with them about your history with that agency.
+We would then discuss your history with that agency with them.
 This also includes being upfront and honest about any criminal concerns or CPS concerns that may have happened.

 5: The applicant or any household member has a record of a criminal conviction of a nature that could put children at risk of harm.